iakta/hugocockpit/README.md

 On the main Hugo plugin page, you will have to set manually the folder (must be on the same server) where you want the plugin to export the files.

+This can also be done by hand editing a file named `config.yaml` in the root dir of this addon.
+The file at the moment contains only one entry:

+    # Cockpit-hugo config settings

+    hugo_base_dir: /users/zontar/web/sites/hugo

 ## Features

 If Cockpit CMSis configured to use multi languages, it will export multiple version of the pages under